chafey/OpenJPHNG/README.md

   - A: Clean integration with third party libraries (e.g. OpenJPEG), runtime switching between algorithms (e.g. SIMD vs general).
 New library features are not planned but could happen along the way

 # TODO

+* Make sure it builds on supported platforms
+* Setup CI for supported build environments
+* Create a docker image for building
+* Iterate on how the reversible wavelet forward transform works until we are happy with it
+* Add instructions for using with Visual Studio Code (extensions, configuration?)
+* Add instructions for using with XCode?
+* Add instructions for using with Visual Studio?
+* Add an application (ojph_compress?) skeleton that links to the library
+* Add support for different build configurations (debug, release) (via cmake presets?)